 A mikvah is a pool of water (nowadays it normally it looks like a big bathtub) in which you enter and submerge yourself entirely naked for a ritual of cleansing.

 Traditionally, the mikvah was used for married, Jewish women to move them from ‘impurity’ to ‘purity’ after their periods (not so cool, we know).
 But in modern times this practice is often used by anyone seeking spiritual cleanliness and holiness during a transition point in their life and is thought to be a powerful practice of transformation.
 Going through the loss of a miscarriage can be emotionally and physically demanding and you could find solace in the ritual of intentionally immersing yourself in water, like in the spiritual mikvah.
 Don’t have a giant holy pool?
 No prob.
-Immerse yourself in the ocean, a lake, any body of water that speaks to you.
-You can create your own rituals around immersing yourself, may that be with loved ones or solo, with tarot cards, poetry readings, singing…you do you.
+Immerse yourself in the ocean, a lake, a bathtub any body of water that speaks to you.
+As At the Well founder Sarah Waxman shares, what makes a seemingly everyday event or happening (e.g going into the bath) a spiritual event is simply the intention behind it.
+What makes it a ritual is simply marking the event in some way, may that be by praying, speaking aloud, playing music, using a physical object like a candle etc. You can create your own rituals around immersing yourself, may that be with loved ones or solo, with tarot cards, poetry readings, singing, music…you do you.

 Of course, having a community to support you through is also key.
 We’d be remiss in not mentioning one of the core offerings of At The Well is that they help facilitate ‘Well Circles’ across the whole world!
 Well Circles are groups of 6-12 friends who commit to meet every month to story-tell, support each other, and share spiritual experiences.
 While they use Judaism as a framework (just as yoga uses the vedic religion) you don’t need to be Jewish to attend!
 The Circles help people create a spiritual connection to the body, and are a space to witness others’ truths by listening from a place of deep, intentional listening rather than problem solving.
 This creates an open, caring space where you can share your experience, openly mourn, and often connect with those who might have experienced something similar.
 Find them here and check out their book on cycles here.